The house used as Siegfried Farnham's home and surgery.

 Having discussed our meal options for the day we decided on soup and fresh bread this evening making life a bit easier for The Chef, and something more substantial for lunch.
 That 'substantial' turned out to be food from a hot counter in the local Spar shop-cum butchers.
 Rosina had lasagne and chips and I had barbecued pulled pork and chips.
 Each portion was plenty big enough and all for just nine pounds.
 I rushed mine a bit, fearful it would get cold (we're ten degrees cooler up here than back home) and my digestive system paid the price for much of the afternoon.

-Struggling to occupy our time, we came back home for a coffee before going for a walk along their pier to watch a few surfboarders practicing their art on the brown waters of the North Sea.
+Struggling to occupy our time, we came back home for a coffee before going for a walk along their pier to watch a few surfers practicing their art on the brown waters of the North Sea.
 Hawaii it ain't.
 I would have thought by now somebody would have come up with a fancy surfboard that has a small outboard motor on the back given how long it takes them to get far enough out to surf a wave.

 Then it was a walk along a path through a narrow valley behind the car park, it was all rather nice, they certainly make an effort here to provide facilities for visitors and locals.
 The park has a miniature railway which runs for about three hundred yards, but yup, you guessed it - it wasn't working.
-We saw it running this morning but it was mostly empty, so I guess it made sense to call it a day.
+We saw it running this morning but it was mostly empty, so I suppose it made sense to call it a day.

 Farewell to the lovely Rose Cottage, our accomodation for our first two visits.